 Many people who have heard this story are surprised why Circuit City would give my sister such a hard time.
 My sister would have even settled with store's credits.
 Yet in my opinion, the store owes her money.
 Circuit City probably believes, based on whatever the first cashier said, that my sister set the whole thing up so that she could get some free money.

 And if that's the case, which I strongly believe it is, I really feel sorry for the company and the people who run it.
 My sister paid at least $200 for her items.
 The items that she returned totaled $31.00.
 (Yes, it was only $31.00 that created the whole thing.)
 If this was a setup, she could have returned everything.
 She was so desperate that she even asked the cashier to give her the other customer's phone number or credit card company so that she could contact the guy and ask him to give her money back.

 Circuit City did not have the professional judgment to come up with the best resolution - for my sister and also for the company itself.
-Throughout its arguments, Circuit City only conflicted itself with its excuses - first it was because my sister did not notify the cashier, then because she was not allowed to share the coupon and she did it anyway, then she used the man's credit card, then the refund was returned automatically, then she did not pay, etc.
+Throughout its arguments, Circuit City only conflicted itself with its excuses.
+First it was because my sister did not notify the cashier.
+Then because she was not allowed to share the coupon and she did it anyway.
+Then she used the man's credit card.
+Then the refund was returned automatically.
+Then she did not pay, etc.

 It did not even bother apologizing for the poor customer service its employees did.
 But if losing many customers over $31.00 was not a big deal, why would it care about good customer service?
 My sister was a regular at Circuit City.
 She's not anymore.
 And the same goes for my whole family and our friends.
 Hopefully for you too.